open-telemetry/opentelemetry-specification/specification/trace/api.md

   as arguments.
 This MAY be called `SetAttribute`.
 To avoid extra allocations some implementations may offer a separate API for each of the possible value types.

-Attributes SHOULD preserve the order in which they're set.
 Setting an attribute with the same key as an existing attribute SHOULD overwrite the existing attribute's value.

 Note that the OpenTelemetry project documents certain ["standard attributes"](semantic_conventions/README.md) that have prescribed semantic meanings.